aarontran/snr-filaments/agenda.md

 * does the strength/intensity of radio emission from SNRs require any amplification, or is an ambient ISM field strength enough to produce the observed emission?

+* Check w/ steve about VLA A config (any merging of multiple configs / freqs?)

 ### Radio Qs for Jack